Determinants

 The income elasticity of demand is used to measure to what extent the quantity demanded of a good changes as consumer income changes.
 It can be computed as the percentage change in quantity demanded divided by the percentage change in consumer income.
 Again, this can be illustrated using a simple formula.

-If the income elasticity of a good is a positive number it is considered a normal good, because a higher income increases the quantity demanded.
-By contrast, if the good has a negative income elasticity, it is considered an inferior good.
+If the income elasticity of a good is a positive number, it is considered a normal good, because a higher income increases the quantity demanded.
+By contrast, if the good has a negative income elasticity, it is regarded as an inferior good.
 In the case of those goods, a higher income will result in a lower quantity demanded.